-One qualifying round of pools, a direct elimination table to qualify for a final by direct elimination.

-This formula is used for the individual competitions of the Junior and Cadet World Championships and the Junior World Cup competitions.

-Apart from the details that follow, the general rules for pools and direct elimination described above apply.

-The competitions are run on one single day per weapon.

-The competition consists of one round of pools, in which all the fencers present take part, and an integral direct elimination table.

-- 1. All the fencers qualifying from the round of pools are placed in a direct elimination table, complete or incomplete, according to the indices resulting from the pools.
-This table is fenced right through to the final. - 2.
-From the last 32 the direct elimination bouts will take place - either on 4 strips, with each quarter of the table fenced on one strip, - or on 8 strips, with each quarter of the table fenced on two strips.

-There will be no bout for the third place.
-The two fencers who lose the semi-final matches will be placed equal third.

-E. FORMULA C.

-There is no text available for 0.95 at the moment; awaiting creation of a new article

-There is no text available for o.96 at the moment; awaiting creation of a new article
+One qualifying round of pools, a direct elimination table to qualify for a final by direct elimination. s formula is used for the individual competitions of the Junior and Cadet World ampionships and the Junior World Cup competitions . o.90 art from the details that follow, the general rules for pools and direct elimination scribed above apply. o.91 o.92 The e competitions are run on one single day per weapon . e competition consists of one round of pools , in which all the fencers present take part , d an integral direct elimination table. o.93 1.
+All the fencers qualifying from the round of pools are placed in a direct elimination table, complete or incomplete, according to the indices resulting from the pools .
+This table is fenced right through to the final.
+2. From the last 32 the direct elimination bouts will take place - either on 4 strips, with each quarter of the table fenced on one strip, or on 8 strips, with each quarter of the table fenced on two strips. o.94 ere will be no bout for the third place.
+The two fencers who lose the semi-final matches will placed equal third .
+E. FORMULA C. Oly ympic Games o.95 The re is no text available for 0.95 at the moment; awaiting creation of a new article Re gional Games o.96 The re is no text available for 0.96 at the moment; awaiting creation of a new article